infinum/wordpress-handbook/Automated testing in WordPress/Automated testing.md

 Fatal error: require_once(): Failed opening required '.../wordpress//wp-includes/class-phpmailer.php' (include_path='.:/opt/lampp/lib/php') in .../wordpress-tests-lib/includes/mock-mailer.php on line 2
 ```

-In this case, delete the database (using sequel Pro or via terminal), delete the temporary folder where WordPress is installed (either in `/tmp/wordpress/` or somewhere in `/var/folders/..` subfolders), and run
+In this case, delete the database (using Sequel Pro or via terminal), delete the temporary folder where WordPress is installed (either in `/tmp/wordpress/` or somewhere in `/var/folders/..` subfolders), and run

 ```bash
 bash bin/install-wp-tests.sh wordpress_test root '' localhost latest